 But since the 1950s, thanks to the invention called TeeVee (Programming), many little girls and boys have been called to seek the path of Lightworkers – Spiritual leaders, explorers and truth-tellers thanks to George Jetson, Tang, Spacefood Sticks – and the explosion of the Global Spiritual Movement.

-Of course with the role models and heroes we started to see on Teevee, who could blame these 7th Generation children (and now their own kids) for believing in our dream time understanding of who we are: Pleiadian Queens, Warriors of Cydonia, Medicine people, Spiritual Leaders, Healers, and many other New Earth Roles.
+Of course with the role models and heroes we started to see on television, who could blame 7th Generation children (and now their own kids) for believing in our dream time understanding of who we are: Pleiadian Queens, Warriors of Cydonia, Medicine people, Spiritual Leaders, Healers, and many other New Earth Roles.

 But many of us, and the young ones who are coming already so gifted and equipped for their missions, have been ridiculed and shamed for stepping outside the culturally approved concept of what their lives should be.

-We see very clear evidence of this in the “cancel culture” of the radical left, which demands everyone conform to one belief about every single issue, to the group’s idea of who they are and what they do.
+We see clear evidence of this in the “cancel culture” of the radical left, which demands everyone conform to one belief about every single issue, to the group’s idea of who they are and what they do.
 What is good and what is bad.
 And if you don’t conform, you are attacked and your life is destroyed.